rmarable/ParallelClusterMaker/README.md

 # ParallelClusterMaker - HPC Cloud Automation

-*Note: Text versions of the documentation can be found in the ParallelClusterMaker/docs folder.*

 ## Disclaimer

 **This Open Source software is neither endorsed by nor supported by Amazon Web Services!**